 NewSQL, SQL on Hadoop

-A comparison between popular NoSQL databases and relational database management systems shows two significant differences.
-First, NoSQL databases typically provide a simple data model with limited query capabilities and do not support powerful query languages such as SQL.
-Second, they do not support ACID transactions but provide limited consistency guarantees to achieve scalability and performance.
+A comparison between popular NoSQL databases and relational database management systems reveals two significant differences.
+Firstly, NoSQL databases typically offer a simplistic data model with limited query capabilities and lack support for powerful query languages like SQL.
+Secondly, they do not provide ACID transactions but instead offer limited consistency guarantees to achieve scalability and performance.

-In the first part of the talk I will examine how declarative queries can be automatically translated to be executed in a Hadoop infrastructure.
-For example, I will introduce Hive that is especially suited for data warehouse-like SQL queries on HDFS files.
-In the second part I will give an overview of NewSQL systems, a new class of database management systems that maintain ACID guarantees.
-NewSQL systems (e.g., VoltDB, Google Spanner) support the relational data model and SQL while still achieving scalability in a distributed cloud environment.
+In the first part of the talk I will examine how declarative queries can be In the first part of the presentation, I will delve into the automatic translation of declarative queries for execution in a Hadoop infrastructure.
+As an example, I will introduce Hive, which is particularly suitable for SQL queries resembling data warehouse operations on HDFS files.
+Moving on to the second part, I will provide an overview of NewSQL systems, a new category of database management systems that maintain ACID guarantees.
+NewSQL systems such as VoltDB and Google Spanner support the relational data model and SQL while achieving scalability in distributed cloud environments.

 Andreas is a full professor at the Leipzig University of Telecommunications (HfTL), a private university owned by Deutsche Telekom.
-Before joining HfTL in 2013, he was an acting professor at the University of Passau and a visiting research scientist at the University of Maryland.
-In 2008, he received a PhD in Computer Science from the University of Leipzig where he worked as a researcher at the database group for several years.
+Prior to joining HfTL in 2013, he served as an acting professor at the University of Passau and as a visiting research scientist at the University of Maryland.
+In 2008, he earned his Ph.D. in Computer Science from the University of Leipzig, where he worked as a researcher in the database group for several years.

-Andreas‘ research interests are in the area of scalable data management.
-More specifically, he has been working on approaches for entity resolution, ontology alignment, and optimizing cloud technologies.
-He is regularly applying advanced data management techniques to research problems in the life sciences and bibliometrics.
+Andreas‘ research interests lie in the field of scalable data management.
+Specifically, he has been involved in developing approaches for entity resolution, ontology alignment, and optimizing cloud technologies.
+He regularly applies advanced data management techniques to research problems in the life sciences and bibliometrics.